VanFleet0351/babysitterkata/README.md

 NightlyPayCalculator.
 The babysitter has to the ability to set their hourly rate during construction of the NightlyPayCalculator or individually via mutator methods.
 Since the babysitter gets paid for full hours only he/she has the ability to change how the minutes are rounded via the setRounding method.
 NightlyPayCalculator supports all forms of rounding from java.math.RoundingMode except the UNNECESSARY RoundingMode.
+The default rounding is set to DOWN.